-And, in 2020 the alliance added a new award: The Chairperson's Award – appointed by NEEA’s Board Chair and Executive Director and recognizes individual dedication and effective, long-term commitment to advancing energy efficiency.
+And, The Chairperson's Award will be appointed by NEEA’s Board Chair and Executive Director to recognize an individual for their dedication and effective, long-term commitment to advancing energy efficiency.

-Individuals, organizations, group/teams, programs, and projects that reside in the Northwest are eligible.
-This includes any public or privately owned utilities, government agencies, or regional energy efficiency organizations, non-profits, or contractors.
+Individuals, organizations, group/teams, programs, and projects that reside in or directly benefit the Northwest are eligible.
+This includes any public or privately owned utilities, government agencies, community organizations, or regional energy efficiency organizations, non-profits, or contractors.
 Individuals may nominate themselves.

 **If submitting a team, group or organization for a nomination, please ensure anyone who should be recognized for the award is included in your submission**

 Submissions are due by September 16, 2022.

 A panel of energy efficiency leaders from throughout the Northwest will review the submissions and select the winners based on the following criteria.
 Please note that the more specific nominations are in terms of project details, timing, and results, the more information our judges will have to properly evaluate the entry.

 This award recognizes an emerging leader in energy efficiency whose record reflects ongoing and exceptional growth in contribution to the industry.
 The recipient is a dynamic individual who brings talent, drive and creativity to the field and demonstrates strong leadership qualities.
 They are just beginning their energy efficiency journey, with 5 years or less experience in the industry and have demonstrated a commitment to advancing the future of EE.
 There is no age definition for the recipient of this award.